Vanishing theorems for linearly obstructed divisors: Vanishing theorems for points in star configuration in

 \begin{remark} When $l=n+2$, star configurations of dimension $r$ subspaces in $\PP^n$ are obtained as follows.
 Let us embed $\PP^n\hookrightarrow H\subset\PP^{n+1}$ and denote by $p_1,\dots, p_{n+2}$ a general collection of points of $\PP^{n+1}$, that we may think of as the coordinate points, with respect to which $H$ is a general hyperplane.
 The family of points $q_{ij}:=L_{ij}\cap H\in H$, for all lines $L_{ij}=\langle p_i,p_j\rangle\subset\PP^{n+1}$, forms a star configuration of points in $H$.
 Indeed, denoting by $H_l$ the hyperplane spanned by all $p_i$'s with $i\ne l$ for all $1\le l\le n+2$, we can write $q_{ij}=H\cap\bigcap_{l\ne i,j}H_{l}$.
 Similarly, the family of $r$-linear subspaces $\lambda_I:=L_I\cap H$, for all multi-indices $I=\{i_1,\dots,i_{r+2}\}\subset\{1,\dots, n+2\}$, is a star configuration of dimension $r$ subspaces in $H$. \end{remark}

 We now study effective divisors in $\PP^n$ interpolating star configurations of points.
 Set $Y_{(0)}=Y^n_{(0)}$ to be the blow-up of $\PP^n$ at the star configuration of points given as intersections of ${{n+2}\choose n}$ hyperplanes.
-Following Remark \ref{star as hyperplane section} we denote by $q_{ij}$, $1\le i<j\le n+2$ such points.
+Adopting the same notation of Remark \ref{star as hyperplane section}, we call $q_{ij}$, $1\le i<j\le n+2$ such points.
 Let us denote by $h$ the hyperplane class and by $e_{ij}$ the exceptional divisors.

 \begin{remark} As in Remark \ref{star as hyperplane section}, let us embed $\PP^n\hookrightarrow \PP^{n+1}$ and, as in Section \ref{blow-up construction}, let $X_{(1)}=X^{n+1}_{(1)}$ denote the blow-up of $\PP^{n+1}$ at general points $p_1,\dots, p_{n+2}$ and, subsequently, along the lines spanned by those points, with exceptional divisors $E_{ij}$, $1\le i<j\le n+1$.
-By writing $h=H{|_H}$ and $e_{ij}={E_{ij}}{|_H}$, we obtain the following isomorphism $Y_{(0)}={X_{(1)}}{|_H}$. \end{remark}
+By writing $h=H{|_H}$ and $e_{ij}={E_{ij}}{|_H}$, we obtain the following isomorphism $Y_{(0)}\cong {X_{(1)}}{|_H}$. \end{remark}